 Once you’re in DC, there are so many ways to get around.
 The DC area has a big metro system, and while not perfect, it is one of the more efficient ways to get around if you want to avoid traffic.

 If you plan to stay for several days, definitely get a SmarTrip Card.
-You can also purchase a 3-day pass for $30 with unlimited Metrorail and Metrobus travel (but only gives $2 off for the airport route).
+You can purchase the 3-day pass for $30 with unlimited Metrorail and Metrobus travel (but only gives $2 off for the airport route).